-The positive culture at STREAM has been highlighted through survey results which demonstrate that 99% of parents feel connected to the school community and 98% report awareness of opportunities for parental input into decision-making.
-Students and teachers have also given positive feedback with 83.3% of students responding that they feel safe, respected and a sense of belonging, and 92% of teachers reporting that they feel safe and connected to the school community.
+The positive culture at STREAM has been highlighted through survey results which demonstrate that 80% report awareness of opportunities for parental input into decision-making.
+Students and teachers have also given positive feedback with 80% of students responding that they feel safe, respected and a sense of belonging, and 80.9% of teachers reporting that they feel safe and connected to the school community.